BIDS-collaborative/hackingmeasurement.github.io/_posts/2015-05-07-bids-moorea-and-crete.md

 Georgos has government research institute intended to be a hub for Greece on bioinformatics, has a slide deck he uses to inspire traditional researchers to join with the larger project.
-(Can we get a copy of these?
-Perhaps they'll need translation.)
 This center is the largest in Greece, even larger than biomedical research centers.

 Crete is ~600,000 people in "23 Mooreas" in area.
 Also much less isolated system than Moorea.
 E.g., economic crisis impacts the ecology of villages as young